 - A fine of up to five hundred dollars ($500).

-But an exhibition of speed as an infraction only carries a fine of up to two hundred fifty dollars ($250).
+Meanwhile, an exhibition of speed ticket as an infraction only carries a fine of up to two hundred fifty dollars ($250).
 It will not lead to jail time or probation.12

 If this occurs, then the vehicle will be released before the end of the impoundment period only if one of the following is true:

-- The vehicle was stolen (in which case the defendant in the exhibition of speed case may also face charges for California grand theft auto);
+- The vehicle was stolen (in which case you may also face charges for California grand theft auto);

-- The person charged under VC 23109(c) was not authorized to operate the vehicle by its owner;
+- You were not authorized to operate the vehicle by its owner;

-- The owner of the car was not a driver or passenger in the car when the alleged speed contest or exhibition of speed occurred, or was unaware that the driver was using the car to engage in these activities;
+- The owner of the car was not a driver or passenger in the car when the alleged speed contest or exhibition of speed occurred, or was unaware that you were using the car to engage in these activities;

 - The car was a rental car; and/or